Museums of Typography

 printed book, c.1455. "

-- November 2000: British Library presents
+- In November 2000, the British Library presented

 two complete copies of the Gutenberg Bible for online access.
 See